BioBoost/vives-smart-campus/chapter1.md

 \[todo\] description

-New PCB - Extension of PIR detector
+Iteration - New PCB - Extension of PIR detector

 ## Sensor 3 - E Ink Display

 \[todo\] description

 Will need a Real-Time Clock

 ##